300 (film): General criticism

 Before the release of 300, Warner Bros. expressed concerns about the political aspects of the film's theme.
 Snyder relates that there was "a huge sensitivity about East versus West with the studio".
 Media speculation about a possible parallel between the Greco-Persian conflict and current events began in an interview with Snyder that was conducted before the Berlin Film Festival.
 The interviewer remarked that "everyone is sure to be translating this [film] into contemporary politics".
-Snyder replied that he was aware that people would read the film through the lens of current events, but no parallels between the film and the modern world were intended.
+Snyder replied that he was aware that people would read the film through the lens of current events, but no parallels the film and the modern world were intended.

 Outside current political parallels, some critics have raised more general questions about the film's ideological orientation.
 Slates Dana Stevens compared the film to The Eternal Jew (1940) "as a textbook example of how race-baiting fantasy and nationalist myth can serve as an incitement to total war.
 Since it's a product of the post-ideological, post-Xbox 21st century, 300 will instead be talked about as a technical achievement, the next blip on the increasingly blurry line between movies and video games."
 Roger Moore, a critic for the Orlando Sentinel, relates 300 to Susan Sontag's definition of "fascist art".
 Indeed, the Lambda sign on the Spartans' shields in 300 formed the inspiration for the official symbol of the far-right Identitarian movement.

 Newsday critic Gene Seymour, on the other hand, stated that such reactions are misguided, writing that "the movie's just too darned silly to withstand any ideological theorizing".
 Snyder himself dismissed ideological readings, suggesting that reviewers who critique "a graphic novel movie about a bunch of guys... stomping the snot out of each other" using words like "'neocon', 'homophobic', 'homoerotic' or 'racist'" are "missing the point".
 Snyder, however, also admitted to fashioning an effeminate villain specifically to make young straight males in the audience uncomfortable: "What's more scary to a 20-year-old boy than a giant god-king who wants to have his way with you?"
 The Slovenian critic Slavoj Žižek pointed out that the story represents "a poor, small country (Greece) invaded by the army of a much large[r] state (Persia)" and suggested the identification of the Spartans with a modern superpower to be flawed.